$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

-Two recent codes, \textsc{abTEM}~\cite{madsen_abtem_2020} and \textsc{py\_multislice}~\cite{brown_python_2020}, take advantage of Python to offer users increased customizability, while retaining high performance via the use of modern CPU- and GPU-accelerated software libraries such as PyTorch~\cite{NEURIPS2019_9015}, CuPy~\cite{cupy_learningsys2017}, and Numba~\cite{numba}.
+Two recent codes, \textsc{abTEM}~\cite{madsen_abtem_2020} and \textsc{py\_multislice}~\cite{brown_python_2020} are implemented in pure Python, which arguably offers an easier path for extending and integrating them with other Python tools.
+In these codes high performance is retained via the use of modern CPU- and GPU-accelerated software libraries such as PyTorch~\cite{NEURIPS2019_9015}, CuPy~\cite{cupy_learningsys2017}, and Numba~\cite{numba}.
 Other important open source projects for TEM include the Atomic Simulation Environment~\cite{larsen_atomic_2017} for building atomic structures and interacting with atomistic simulation codes that are integral to \textsc{abTEM}, and \textsc{py4DSTEM}~\cite{Savitzky2019}, which is being developed for the analysis of 4D-STEM data and includes integration into the open-source Python electron microscopy software, Nion Swift.